simeononsecurity/simeononsecurity.ch/content/red-team-course/open-source-intelligence/index.en.md

 4. How do SpiderFoot and Shodan complement each other?
 5. What does a certificate-transparency log reveal?
 6. Why does subdomain enumeration expand the attack surface?
+7. What separates passive from active collection, and why stay passive?
+8. What turns raw OSINF into actionable OSINT?

 ______